sraase/arachne-browser/README.md

 To compile the SDL2 version, simply go to the "sdl2" folder and run "make".
 The SVGALIB version (in the "svgalib" folder) should also compile - please file a bug if it doesn't.
 If possible, create a 32-bit binary (add "-m32" to CFLAGS or use "CC=i686-linux-gnu-gcc" in sdl2/makefile).
 All Linux builds are quite unstable, but 64-bit builds are particularly bad.

 I have not created a package for the support files (fonts, icons, user interface, help and configuration files) yet, so you need to install them manually.
 Start by downloading the "Arachne GPL v1.95;GPL" Linux package from https://www.glennmcc.org/aralinux/, the file is arachne-svgalib-1.95.tgz (link is at the top of the page).
-Glenn has maintained Arachne for the last 20-odd years.
-Thank him.
+The content is also present in "distrib/arachne-svgalib-1.95" directory.

 Do not run the install script from the archive.
 Do not run the arachne-install script either.